DDMAL/Neon.js-Legacy-/README.md

 cp conf.py{.dist,}
 ```

 2. Edit the configuration file conf.py and set MEI_DIRECTORY somewhere writable.
-Create a subdirectory in the MEI_DIRECTORY called `backup`.
-This subdirectory will store the original state of uploaded MEI files, which can be reverted to using the editor interface.
+Create 3 subdirectories in the MEI_DIRECTORY, `backup`, `squarenote`, and `cheironomic`.
+Backup will store the original state of uploaded MEI files, which can be reverted to using the editor interface.
+The other two are for storing the mei files of specific types.

 3. Now compile the Neon.js code.
 Yes, compiling JavaScript.
-Wierd, right?
+Weird, right?
 ```
 make dist
 ```